-A version of this article was first published in The Data Center Journal, “Injecting (Artificial) Intelligence into Robotic Process Automation.”
+A version of this article by Greg Council was first published in The Data Center Journal, “Injecting (Artificial) Intelligence into Robotic Process Automation.”
 An excerpt is provided here.

 Visit any website focused on business software and you find Robotic Process Automation (RPA).
 There’s good reason for it because RPA software has proven to reliably reduce costs by removing manual work from various business workflows and processes.